shner-elmo/TradingView-Screener/README.md

 The `get_scanner_data()` method sends this dictionary as a JSON payload to the TradingView API, allowing you to query data using SQL-like syntax without knowing the specifics of the API.

+## Open to New Opportunities

+I’m actively looking for Data Engineering or Backend Development roles, preferably in NYC—but I’m flexible with remote or freelance work too.
+If you’ve got something awesome in mind, let’s [talk](mailto:770elmo@gmail.com)!